Chapter 4 : Counterstroke

 I suddenly found myself helplessly hanging upside down in the air by one foot.
 I hurriedly pinned my arms to my sides so my robes wouldn’t fly over my head.
-I could hear Elliott laughing, and I was sure my face was red in fury.
-I looked at Evan and Regulus.
-Both were laughing now, and Evan had his hand in his pocket, as if he were about to pull out a wand.
+I could hear Jasper laughing, and I was sure my face was red in fury.
+I looked at Wilkes and Regulus.
+Both were laughing now, and Wilkes had his hand in his pocket, as if he were about to pull out a wand.
 “What is this, three on one?”
 I exclaimed.
-“By the way I wasn’t trying to humiliate you.
-But were you embarrassed, Jasper?
-Poor baby.
-Well, news flash, it was the truth!
-You’re a coward!”
+“That’s not fair!”